Christopher R. Shimmin

-Christopher R. Shimmin (1870–1933), Manx playwright and MHK.
+Christopher R. Shimmin (1870–1933) was a Manx playwright and a member of the House of Keys.

 Life

 Christopher Robert Shimmin was born in Peel in September 1870, the eldest son of Robert Daniel Shimmin and Eleanor Brew Shimmin.
 He was an apprentice sailmaker in his grandfather's business before moving to work in England.
-He emigrated to the US and there suffered unemployment in c.1895-6.
+He emigrated to the United States and there suffered unemployment in c.1895-6.
 After a period working as a seaman, Shimmin eventually returned to Peel and started his own business as a monumental mason.

 In 1919 he was elected as a Member of the House of Keys for Peel as a member of the Manx Labour Party.
 He was an active and dedicated member of the Labour Party, the president of its Manx wing, often travelling to Britain for meetings and conferences.
 He served as an MHK until his death at his home at 23 Mona Street, Peel, on 9 January 1933, leaving behind him £3,300 in his will.
 At the first meeting of the House of Keys after his death, W. P. Clucas eulogised that Shimmin had "lived an unselfish life of service, and his real feelings and character were a burning hatred of injustice wherever met."
 In the subsequent election for his vacant seat in the House of Keys, his wife Marion Shimmin was voted in, making her the first woman member to be returned to the House of Keys.

 He was president of the Manx Society (1924–25), an amateur actor with The Peel Players, a "brother" of The Independent Order of Rechabites (an (alcohol) abstinence Friendly Society), and author of a number of plays and stories in Manx dialect, as well as of an outline of Manx history.